 Political Hero: We now live in a time, when power play decides the new ruler inside communities, states and at the country level.
 So as groups of people come together under an umbrella, it is inevitable for them to select and elect a hero to represent them in the garb of social service.
 As the socially conscious person strives to stake claim to his priorities, he is very well aware that not everyone will walk the talk.
 Politicians take advantage of this infirmity of action to create vote bank classified by religion and even caste.
 On one hand, the politician uses the people, and on the other hand, plays the hero as protecting their rights.
 Just the right recipe for the advent of the outsourced hero in a democratic nation.

-Forgotten Hero: In the multi-layered hero structure, where religion, state, language, political play their own cards to promote their heroes I look inward to find mine.
+Forgotten Hero: In the multi-layered hero structure, where religion, state, language, politics plays its own cards to promote their heroes, I look inward to find mine.
 Then the realization dawns that the silent majority who always get to choose their heroes in a race of elimination, never get to choose in a mandate of selection.
 A country runs because of the many forgotten heroes and they are always at work, beyond recognition.
-Teachers, Scientists, Administrators, Business owners, Artists, Innovators and many such people who run our world in a beautiful way are our heroes.
+Teachers, Scientists, Farmers, Administrators, Business owners, Artists, Innovators and many such people who run our world in a beautiful way are our heroes.
 Soldiers who care beyond their families and protect the whole country transcending the meaning of love are our heroes.
 That unknown person who helps the other in need is also a hero.

 Today, our personal hero can start with our ethics and as it extrapolates, it tries to find another human being or identity who can subscribe to values which can have a universal impact.
 Someday we will all be worthy of being our own heroes.